jnannie21/jenkins/README.md

 # jenkins
-> Deploying application on Tomcat with Jenkins
+> Deploying application in Tomcat container with Jenkins

 ## Usage
 ```sh